Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 * The playbook downloads several large files so you will experience some pauses while they transfer and you'll also see the message "FAILED - RETRYING: Verifying if `<file>` finished downloading (nnn retries left)" appearing many times.
 Despite the wording this is **not** an error so please ignore and be patient!
 * The playbook is not yet fully idempotent so may cause issues if you make changes and run multiple times
 * The `firewalld` service can prevent the playbook from completing successfully if it's blocking the [ports required](#tcp-port-configuration) for communication between the roles
+* The nginx and adw roles need to be deployed to the same host otherwise the [playbook fails](#nginx-failure)

 ## Troubleshooting